ibm-cloud-docs/vsrx/ssh-check-output.md

 Your IBM Cloud Juniper vSRX Standard is now configured to route and filter traffic to the new VLAN and subnet, allowing only inbound pings and SSH connections.

-You should now route the vlan as shown in [Manage VLANs](manage-vlans.html) to begin using the new functionality.
+You should now route the VLAN as shown in [Manage VLANs](/docs/infrastructure/vsrx?topic=vsrx-managing-ibm-vlans) to begin using the new functionality.